SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 Label to use in the PDF | When to use it
 ------------------------|-----------------------------------
-`child3_name_first` | Label for a field that asks for the third child's first name `defendant4_name_first` | Label for a field that asks for the fourth 'party's first name `witness6_name_first` | Label for a field that asks for the sixth witness's first name
+`docket_number3` | Label for a field that asks for the third docket number `child3_name_first` | Label for a field that asks for the third child's first name `defendant4_name_first` | Label for a field that asks for the fourth 'party's first name `witness6_name_first` | Label for a field that asks for the sixth witness's first name